Masked Generative Priors Improve World Models Sequence Modelling Capabilities: Experiments

 \paragraph{Evaluation metrics.} Proper evaluation of RL algorithms is known to be difficult due to both the stochasticity and computational requirements of the environments ~\citep{agarwal2021deep}.
 To provide an accurate evaluation of the models, we consider a series of metrics to assess the performances of the considered baselines on across the selected experiments.
 We report human normalized mean and median as evaluation metrics, aligning with prior literature.
-We also report interquartile Mean (IQM), Optimality Gap, Performance Profiles (scores distributions), and Probability of Improvement (PI), which provide a statistically grounded perspective on the model evaluation~\citep{agarwal2021deep}.

-For video prediction task, we report two metrics: Fréchet Video Distance (FVD)~\citep{unterthiner2019fvd} to evaluate visual quality of the predicted frames, and perplexity~\citep{perplexity} measure of the predicted tokens to evaluate the token utilization by the dynamics prior head.
+We also report interquartile Mean (IQM), Optimality Gap, Performance Profiles (scores distributions), and Probability of Improvement (PI), which provide a statistically grounded perspective on the model evaluation~\citep{agarwal2021deep}.For video prediction task, we report two metrics: Fréchet Video Distance (FVD)~\citep{unterthiner2019fvd} to evaluate visual quality of the predicted frames, and perplexity~\citep{perplexity} measure of the predicted tokens to evaluate the token utilization by the dynamics prior head.
 We use the trained agent to collect ground truth episodes and use the world model to predict the frames.
 We report the FVD over 256 videos which are conditioned on the first 8 frames to predict 48 frames.
+A full description of these metrics can be found in Appendix \ref{appendix:metrics}.